LogtalkDotOrg/logtalk3/manuals/sources/devtools/help.rst

 Experimental features
 ---------------------

-On POSIX systems, when using Ciao Prolog, ECLiPSe, LVM, SICStus Prolog, SWI-Prolog, Trealla Prolog, or XSB as the backend, ``apis/1`` and ``handbook/0-1`` predicates are made available.
+On POSIX systems, when using Ciao Prolog, ECLiPSe, GNU Prolog (1.5.1 or later version), LVM, SICStus Prolog, SWI-Prolog, Trealla Prolog, or XSB as the backend, ``apis/1`` and ``handbook/0-1`` predicates are made available.
 These predicates open inline, respectively, the Texinfo versions of the Handbook and the APIs documentation.
 The optional argument is a topic to search, which can be an atom, a predicate indicator, or a non-terminal indicator.
-Some
-examples:
+Some examples:

 ::